 The story of Alpha Kappa Psi Fraternity begins at New York University…

-The story of Alpha Kappa Psi Fraternity begins at New York University, Washington Square, New York.
+The story of Alpha Kappa Psi Fraternity begins at New York University.
 After the passage of the Certified Public Accountants Act of 1896 in New York State, an increasingly urgent demand arose for adequate education in all branches of higher accountancy.
-There also developed an important calling known as the profession of administration.
-To meet this double need for higher commercial education and for a college of accountancy, the Council of New York University decided to establish a school on a broad basis of advanced instruction in political economy, accounting and commercial law.
+An important calling known as the profession of administration also developed.
+To meet this need for higher commercial education and a college of accountancy, the Council of New York University decided to establish a school on a broad basis of advanced instruction in political economy, accounting, and commercial law.

-On July 28, 1900, the chancellor of New York University, Dr. Henry Mitchell MacCracken, authorized the opening of the new evening School of Commerce, Accounts and Finance on the same basis as the seven other traditional schools and colleges of the university.
-The Financial Record for September 12 asserted, “the new school raises accounting from an avocation to a profession and places the accountant on the same plane as the lawyer and the physician.”
-The school’s establishment on October 2 was directly traceable to forceful insistence on the part of the New York State Society of Certified Public Accountants for university instruction in the sciences immediately connected with practical life.
-The October 13 issue of the Post (New York) indicated that the setting up of this school is “generally regarded as one of the most significant signs of the times … It is recognized that a specialized higher education … is inevitable, because more and more demanded.”
+On July 28, 1900, Dr. Henry Mitchell MacCracken, the chancellor of New York University, authorized the opening of the new evening School of Commerce, Accounts and Finance on the same basis as the seven other traditional schools and colleges of the university.
+The Financial Record for Sept.
+12 asserted, “the new school raises accounting from an avocation to a profession and places the accountant on the same plane as the lawyer and the physician.”
+The school’s establishment on Oct.
+2 could be traced to the forceful insistence of the New York State Society of Certified Public Accountants for university instruction in the sciences connected to practical life.
+The Oct.
+13 issue of the Post (New York) indicated that the setting up of this school is “generally regarded as one of the most significant signs of the times … It is recognized that a specialized higher education … is inevitable, because more and more demanded.”

-The official announcement of the School of Commerce stated its objects, “to elevate the standards of business education and to furnish a complete and thorough course of instruction in the higher professional accountancy.”
-At first there was a roster of 62 matriculates.
-Study extended over a two-year period, with classes held from 8 to 9 and 9 to 10 o’clock Monday through Friday evenings for eight months a year.
-At the outset it was uncertain whether a university degree would accompany the diploma offered by the school.
-Then the School of Commerce at New York University became the first to offer a degree in a night school in business.
+The official announcement of the School of Commerce stated it was developed “to elevate the standards of business education and to furnish a complete and thorough course of instruction in the higher professional accountancy.”
+At first, there was a roster of 62 matriculates.
+The study extended over a two-year period with classes held from 8-9 p.m. and 9-10 p.m.
+Monday through Friday for eight months per year.
+At the start, it was uncertain whether a university degree would accompany the diploma offered by the school.
+The School of Commerce at New York University became the first to offer a degree in night school in business.

 Prime movers behind the school included Charles Waldo Haskins, senior member of Haskins & Sells and president of the State Society of Certified Public Accountants; Leon Brummer, secretary of the society; and Dr. Charles Ezra Sprague, president of the Union Dime Savings Bank.
 All three men joined the faculty of the school.
 Haskins was appointed its first dean, but he lived only long enough to see the institution fairly well established on the road to success.
-At the beginning, the school was burdened with the manifold problems of organization.
-Fourteen courses were offered to the enrolled students by the faculty of fourteen members.
-Proper college textbooks as known today had not yet been written.
+In the beginning, the school was burdened with the various problems of organization.
+The 14-member faculty offered 14 courses to enrolled students.
+Proper college textbooks as we know today had not yet been written.

-In the fall of 1902, after the university had awarded the first of the new degrees in business, a stronger basis for instruction was introduced, more faculty members were added, and the curriculum was enlarged and correlated anew.
-The group, which entered in 1902, was the first three-year class working toward the Bachelor of Commercial Science degree.
-Then all students took the same subjects.
+In fall 1902 after the university had awarded the first of the new business degrees, a stronger basis for instruction was introduced, more faculty members were added, and the curriculum was enlarged and reorganized.
+The group entered in 1902 and was the first three-year class working toward a bachelor’s degree in commercial science.
+At the time, all students took the same subjects.
 The first year had demonstrated the need for a strong administrator to concentrate his full time and energy on the development of the school.
-The man chosen for this position was Joseph French Johnson; previously he had for eight years been Professor of Finance at the Wharton School, University of Pennsylvania.
-In 1901 he accepted the post of secretary of the faculty at the NYU School, and in 1903 he became its second dean and professor of political economy and finance.
-At this critical time, some members of the class of 1905 came forward to reassure the new dean that they had complete faith in his policies and that they would, in every way possible, endeavor to promote the success of the school, to work to make the new degree respected and valued.
+Joseph French Johnson was selected for the position.
+He had previously been a professor of finance at the Wharton School of the University of Pennsylvania for eight years.
+In 1901, he accepted the position of secretary of the faculty at the NYU School.
+In 1903, he became its second dean and professor of political economy and finance.
+At this critical time, some members of the class of 1905 came forward to reassure the new dean they had complete faith in his policies, and they would, in every way possible, endeavor to promote the success of the school and work to make the new degree respected and valued.

-These same eager, serious-minded students later were to become the founders and the first elected members of Alpha Kappa Psi Fraternity.
-From the start the group had firm support from the dean; in addition, Cleveland F. Bacon, professor of law at the School of Commerce, acted as their attorney and legal advisor.
-The students occupied the same seats in class five nights a week in the eighth floor classrooms of the new University Building on Washington Square.
-Since they all worked by day and had school work too, they had little time for any school social activities, but the early members managed to get together on Friday nights and social time, spent mostly in talk of the school.
-It was only natural that, without any apparent design or effort the four should meet each night after classes to take advantage of the quietness of lower Broadway to walk south for twenty-five minutes to City Hall and then across the Brooklyn Bridge to their homes.
-They talked over their mutual problems.
-They soon acquired a new name and were widely heralded as the Brooklyn Four.
-Their names were George L. Bergen, Howard M. Jefferson, Nathan Lane Jr. and Frederic R. Leach.
+These same eager, serious-minded students later became the founders and the first elected members of Alpha Kappa Psi Fraternity.
+From the start, the group had firm support from the dean.
+In addition, Cleveland F. Bacon, professor of law at the School of Commerce, acted as the group’s attorney and legal advisor.
+The students occupied the same seats in class five nights per week in the eighth-floor classrooms of the new University Building on Washington Square.
+Since they all worked by day and had school work too, they had little time for any social activities.
+The early members managed to get together on Friday nights but spent most of their time talking about school.
+The four met each night after classes to take advantage of the quietness of lower Broadway to walk 25 minutes south to City Hall and then across the Brooklyn Bridge to their homes.
+They soon were widely heralded as the Brooklyn Four.
+Their names were George L. Bergen, Howard M. Jefferson, Nathan Lane Jr., and Frederic R. Leach.

-Perhaps it was in their first year, but surely not later than their second, that Frederic R. Leach suggested the organization of a fraternity.
-The idea met with unanimous approval.
-For some time, Leach and the other members of the Brooklyn Four, Lane, Bergen and Jefferson, mulled over the idea of fraternity.
-In the winter, during the 1903-04 school year, much further work was accomplished.
-At the beginning, several meetings of those students who were the founders of Alpha Kappa Psi were conducted, in a somewhat informal manner, in conjunction with banquets held at various hotels in Manhattan.
-By late April, plans had assumed definite shape; at the close of the academic year, a date was set for a meeting in the Hotel St. Denis.
+Between the second and first year of school, Frederic R. Leach suggested the organization of a fraternity, which all the men approved.
+For some time, Leach and the other members of the Brooklyn Four (Lane, Bergen, and Jefferson) mulled over the idea of fraternity.
+In winter 1903, much further work was accomplished.
+In the beginning, several informal meetings of those students who were the founders of Alpha Kappa Psi were conducted in conjunction with banquets held at various hotels in Manhattan.
+By late April, plans had assumed a definite shape.
+At the close of the academic year, a date was set for a meeting in the Hotel St. Denis.

 On June 9, 1904, Douglas, Duff, Lane, Leach, Bergen, Jefferson, Irving L. Camp, Herbert M. Wright and Morris S. Rachmil met at this hotel.
-All the men were strongly in favor of forming a fraternity, and many points thought worthy of being incorporated into a constitution were suggested.
+All were strongly in favor of forming a fraternity, and they suggested many points they thought worthy of being incorporated into a constitution.
 The men realized that the BCS degree then was of relatively little or no commercial value in the community.
-They firmly believed, however, that it could be made to be of as much significance as the CPA and that this change could be accomplished through the united efforts of men of strong character from the school.
-They were convinced that higher education for businessmen was a vital need in America, and they were willing to dedicate themselves to assist in encouraging such college training.
+They firmly believed, however, that it could hold as much significance as the CPA and that this change could be accomplished through the united efforts of men of strong character from the school.
+They were convinced that higher education for businessmen was a vital need in America, and they were willing to dedicate themselves to encouraging such college training.

-The group appointed the Brooklyn Four to draft an acceptable constitution to be presented the next time they gathered.
+The group appointed the Brooklyn Four in charge of drafting an acceptable constitution to be presented at the next gathering.
 After agreeing to meet on an excursion trip during the summer, they parted.
-The committee conferred several more times, embodying their ideas into a tentative constitution which they were then ready to report on at a meeting held on July 16, 1904, at Sea Cliff, Long Island.
-The trip there was made by steamer, but owing to several absences from the city because of vacations and other unforeseen events, only five of the men were present: Douglas, Lane, Rachmil, Leach and Bergen.
-The constitution as submitted was read, and new plans were also suggested and considered.
+The committee conferred several more times, incorporating their ideas into a tentative constitution, which they presented at a meeting held on July 16, 1904, in Sea Cliff, Long Island.
+The traveled there by steamboat, but due to vacations and other unforeseen events, only five of the men were present: Douglas, Lane, Rachmil, Leach, and Bergen.
+The constitution was read, and new plans were also suggested and considered.

 Nothing more was accomplished until after school reopened in the fall.
-The plan of organization, though, was still quite alive, and on October 5, 1904, the charter members met in the Assembly Room, 32 Waverly Place; all ten were there.
-They decided to set up a professional fraternity at once, along the lines of the constitution which had been presented by the Brooklyn Four Committee, and to choose a president, secretary and treasurer in accordance therewith, these officers to assume similar positions under the constitution when it was finally adopted.
+The plan of organization, though, was still quite alive.
+On Oct.
+5, 1904, the charter members met in the Assembly Room, 32 Waverly Place, with all ten present.
+They decided to set up a professional fraternity at once along the lines of the constitution, which had been presented by the Brooklyn Four Committee.
+They also decided to choose a president, secretary, and treasurer, and these officers would assume similar positions under the constitution when it was finally adopted.
 On written ballots, Douglas was elected president; Jefferson, secretary; Lane, treasurer; Tremaine, vice president; and Rachmil, financial secretary, a choice made unanimous by acclamation.
-A committee of three, Rachmil, Tremaine and Camp, was appointed to study the constitution draft, criticize and revise it, and report recommendations as soon as possible.
-This marked the founding date of the fraternity, October 5, 1904.
+A committee of three, Rachmil, Tremaine, and Camp, was appointed to study the constitution draft, criticize and revise it, and report recommendations as soon as possible.
+This marked the founding date of the fraternity on Oct.
+5, 1904.

-A meeting was called on October 21, when this committee presented a commendable report, and the constitution and bylaws presented by it reviewed, clause-by-clause.
-With only slight alterations, this first constitution was accepted as read.
-Discussion as to dues and initiation fees followed; annual dues were set at $1, but a decision on initiations was postponed.
-Lane, Leach and Bergen were then asked to study the eligibility and desirability of admitting men from the junior class.
-On November 11, the committee selected five men as suitable for election from the juniors: Paul H. Hudson, Robert Meyer, George W. Myer, Jr., William B. S. Winans, and Walter S. Witte.
-Fifteen members were on hand at a meeting a week later; a report of the Membership Committee recommended E. C. Smith and Robert C. Jeffrey, both of whom were unanimously elected to membership.
-A committee composed of Jefferson and Rachmil was appointed to compose a notice to be posted on the bulletin board revealing the organization of the fraternity.
-The sense of this instruction was that the announcement should be put up quickly.
-The committee began to work at once but decided to ask for the official sanction of the chancellor of New York University before posting such a note.
+A meeting was called on Oct.
+21 when this committee presented a commendable report and reviewed the constitution and bylaws presented in it, clause-by-clause.
+With only slight alterations, this first constitution was accepted.
+Discussion as to dues and initiation fees followed.
+Annual dues were set at $1, but a decision on initiations was postponed.
+Lane, Leach, and Bergen were then asked to study the eligibility and desirability of admitting men from the junior class.
+On Nov.
+11, the committee selected five men as suitable for election from the juniors: Paul H. Hudson, Robert Meyer, George W. Myer, Jr., William B. S. Winans, and Walter S. Witte.
+Fifteen members were on hand at a meeting one week later, and a report of the Membership Committee recommended E. C. Smith and Robert C. Jeffrey, both of whom were unanimously elected to membership.
+A committee composed of Jefferson and Rachmil was appointed to promptly compose and post a notice on the bulletin board revealing the organization of the fraternity.
+The committee began work at once but decided to ask for the official sanction of the chancellor of New York University before posting such a note.
 The two men sent this letter to the chancellor on Saturday morning, accompanied by a statement from Dean Johnson: